 Reflections artwork may be done at school, at home, or anywhere else, as long as it is the students’ own work and was created with the theme, “Within Reach” in mind.

-Each category has its own rules, detailing, for example, how big a Visual Arts entry can be or what video formats are acceptable for a Dance Choreography entry.
-Here’s a summary, or click here to download the complete rules sheet:
+Each category also has its own rules, detailing, for example, how big a Visual Arts entry can be, or what video formats are acceptable for a Dance Choreography entry.
+And yes, we do have category rules for 2018-19!
+Below are the highlights.
+Click at the end of each description to download the complete rules for that category.